joesb/helios360/content/handbook/doing/index.md

 layout: section.njk
 description: "Think slow, act fast, or the subtle art of getting stuff done"
 jumbotron: |
   When it comes to delivering for clients, it's common to want to be seen doing things, being busy, making stuff happen.
-But that's the straight road to Problemsville.
+But that's the straight and easy road to Problemsville.

   So, instead: *think slow, act fast.*